🚨 The Problem

 • A secondary database (owned by a different application)

-Locally, this wasn’t an issue because the database already existed and had the expected schema.
+Locally, this was not a problem because the database already existed and had the expected schema.

 But in CI: